hephy-dd/analysis-pqc/README.md

 ## creating tables from templates:

-To enable a table, one must select the template from scripts/templates and make a symlink to scripts/templates-enabled
+To enable one or more table output files, one must select the templates from scripts/templates and make a symlink to scripts/templates-enabled for each

-templates that contain ```stdout``` will be sent to the stdout stream automatically, all others wirll be located in <outputdir>/tables/
+templates that contain ```stdout``` will be sent to the stdout stream automatically, all others will be located in <outputdir>/tables/